alberttrann/SpamGuardv2/README.md

 The SpamGuard application was architected from the ground up to handle the challenges of serving large, in-memory machine learning models in a responsive and stable way.

-### 1. Lazy Loading via a Separate Loader Process
+### 1. Asynchronous Startup with Background Threading
-*   **Problem:** The initial model load, especially the creation of the FAISS index from thousands of embeddings, can take several minutes and would normally freeze the web server on startup.
+*   **Problem:** The initial model load, especially the creation of the FAISS index from thousands of embeddings, can take several minutes.
+A standard "eager loading" approach would freeze the web server on startup, making it slow to launch and frustrating to develop with.
-*   **Solution:** We implemented a **separate loader process** (`backend/loader.py`).
-The main FastAPI server starts instantly and is completely stateless.
-A second, independent Python script is run, which performs the entire slow, blocking model-loading process.
+*   **Solution:** We implemented a **truly asynchronous startup process**.
+*   **Mechanism:** When the FastAPI server starts, its `startup` event immediately spawns a dedicated, long-running background thread (`threading.Thread`).
+This background thread is solely responsible for performing the entire slow, blocking model-loading process.
+The main server thread, which handles user requests, is **not blocked** and starts instantly.
-*   **Mechanism:** Communication is handled via a simple "flag file" (`_ready.flag`).
-The loader script creates this file upon successful completion.
-The Streamlit UI polls a `/status` endpoint on the server, which in turn checks for the existence of this flag file.
-This completely isolates the blocking I/O from the web server, ensuring instant startups and reloads.
+*   **Communication:** A simple "flag file" (`_ready.flag`) is used to communicate the state.
+The background thread creates this file only after all models are successfully loaded into memory.
+The Streamlit UI polls a lightweight `/status` endpoint, which in turn checks for the existence of this flag file.
+This completely isolates the blocking I/O from the web server's main event loop, ensuring instant startups and reloads.

+### 2. Zero-Downtime Model "Hot-Swapping"
+*   **Problem:** When a user activates a new model or changes the k-NN dataset configuration, the application needs to load a new set of large models, which is a slow process.
+A simple reload would cause downtime.
+*   **Solution:** The backend uses a "hot-swapping" pattern with a `ClassifierManager` that holds two instances of the classifier: one for `production` and one for `staging`.
+*   **Mechanism:** When a configuration change is requested, a background task is initiated to load the new models into the `staging` instance.
+During this entire time, the `production` instance continues to serve all incoming `/classify` requests without any interruption.
+Once the `staging` instance is fully loaded, an atomic, thread-safe swap occurs, and the new model instantly becomes the `production` model.
+This provides a seamless, zero-downtime experience for the end-user.

-### 2. True Asynchronous & Non-Blocking Operations
+### 3. Fully Non-Blocking API Endpoints
 *   **Problem:** Long-running tasks initiated by a user, such as retraining or LLM data generation, would block the API and make the UI unresponsive.
-*   **Solution:** We leverage Python's `threading` and FastAPI's `BackgroundTasks`.
+*   **Solution:** All potentially long-running API endpoints (`/retrain`, `/llm/start_generation`, etc.) are implemented using FastAPI's `BackgroundTasks`.
-    *   **Initial Load:** The main server spawns a dedicated background `threading.Thread` on startup to handle the initial model load, keeping the main event loop free.
-    *   **Retraining & Configuration Changes:** All long-running administrative tasks (retraining, activating a new model, changing the k-NN dataset) are offloaded to `BackgroundTasks`.
-The API endpoint returns an immediate "Task Started" response to the user, and the UI polls the `/status` endpoint to see when the task is complete.
-This creates a fully non-blocking user experience.
+*   **Mechanism:** When a user clicks "Retrain," the API endpoint immediately adds the entire retraining and reloading sequence as a background task and returns an instant "Task Started" response.
+The user can continue to use the application with the old model while the new one trains in the background.
+The UI polls the `/status` endpoint to track the progress and updates automatically when the new model is ready.

-### 3. Intelligent Caching of FAISS Index
+### 4. Intelligent Caching of FAISS Index
-*   **Problem:** Re-calculating the sentence embeddings and rebuilding the FAISS index is the most time-consuming part of the loading process.
-Doing this on every startup is extremely inefficient.
+*   **Problem:** Re-calculating sentence embeddings and rebuilding the FAISS index is the most time-consuming part of the loading process.
+Doing this on every model load is extremely inefficient.
-*   **Solution:** The `SpamGuardClassifier` implements an intelligent caching mechanism.
+*   **Solution:** The `SpamGuardClassifier` implements an intelligent caching mechanism for the FAISS index.
-    *   **Mechanism:** After an index is built, it is saved to a versioned file on disk (e.g., `faiss_index_before_enron_csv.bin`).
-On subsequent loads, the classifier checks the modification time of the cache file against the modification time of its source `.csv` data file (`os.path.getmtime`).
+*   **Mechanism:** After an index is built for a specific dataset (e.g., `before_enron.csv`), it is saved to a uniquely named file on disk (e.g., `faiss_index_before_enron_csv.bin`).
+On subsequent loads that require the same dataset, the classifier checks the modification time of the cache file against the modification time of its source `.csv` data file (`os.path.getmtime`).
 *   **Behavior:** If the source data has not changed, the pre-built index is loaded directly from disk, which is orders of magnitude faster than rebuilding it.
-The index is only rebuilt from scratch if the underlying data has been modified (i.e., after a retraining cycle).
+The index is only re-computed from scratch if the underlying data has been modified (i.e., after a retraining cycle has enriched that specific file).

-### 4. The Singleton Pattern
+### 5. The Singleton Pattern
 *   **Problem:** Loading multiple instances of the large classifier models would consume excessive memory and lead to inconsistent states.
-*   **Solution:** The backend uses a single, global "manager" object (`manager = AppStateManager()`) that holds the one and only instance of the production classifier.
-All API endpoints interact with this single, shared instance, ensuring a consistent and memory-efficient state across the entire application.
+*   **Solution:** The backend uses a single, global "manager" object (`manager = AppStateManager()`) that holds the one and only instance of the production classifier and the LLM generation state.
+All API endpoints interact with this single, shared object, ensuring a consistent and memory-efficient state across the entire application.
 This singleton is made thread-safe using `threading.Lock()` to prevent race conditions during critical operations like model hot-swapping.

 ---
 Version 1 using GaussianNB is here: _https://github.com/alberttrann/SpamGuard_